Algebraic proof theory for LE-logics: Introduction

-In this paper, we generalize the residuated frames of \cite{galatos2013residuated} and their connection with proof calculi.
-Specifically: \begin{enumerate} \item we introduce \emph{LE-frames} as the counterparts of residuated frames for arbitrary logical signatures of normal lattice expansions (LE-signatures); in particular, arbitrary signatures do not need to be closed under the residuals of each connective. \item we introduce \emph{functional D-frames} as the LE-frames associated with any proper display calculus in any LE-signature; this generalization involves moving from structural rules of so-called simple shape to the more general class of analytic structural rules (cf.\ \cite{greco2016unified}, Definition 4) in any LE-signature. \end{enumerate} Our results include: \begin{enumerate} \item the proof of semantic cut elimination for the display calculus $\mathrm{D.LE}$ associated with the basic normal LE-logic in the signature $\mathcal{L}(\mathcal{F}, \mathcal{G})$ in any signature. \item the transfer of the cut elimination above to extensions of $\mathrm{D.LE}$ with analytic structural rules. \item the finite model property for $\mathrm{D.LE}$ and for extensions of $\mathrm{D.LE}$ with analytic structural rules satisfying certain additional properties. \end{enumerate} We also discuss how these results recapture the semantic cut elimination results in \cite{ciabattoni2012algebraic} and apply in a modular way to a range of logics which includes the basic epistemic logic of categories and its analytic extensions, the full Lambek calculus and its analytic extensions, the Lambek-Grishin calculus and its analytic extensions, and orthologic.
+In this paper, we bring together the two lines of investigation discussed above: we extend results and techniques in algebraic proof theory from substructural logics to normal LE-logics, also using results and insights from generalized Sahlqvist theory.
+The broadness of this setting makes it possible for techniques and results to transfer from one area to another; for instance, correspondence-theoretic results developed for modal logics can be transferred to substructural logics, and conversely, proof-theoretic results developed for substructural logics can be transferred to modal logics.
+Concretely: \begin{enumerate} \item building on the {\em polarity-based} semantics for LE-logics \cite{conradie2016categories, CFPPTW17, conradie20}, we introduce \emph{LE-frames} as the counterparts of residuated frames of \cite{galatos2013residuated} for arbitrary normal lattice expansion signatures (LE-signatures) which do not need to be closed under the residuals of each connective; \item we introduce \emph{functional D-frames} as the LE-frames associated with any proper display calculus in any LE-signature; this generalization involves moving from structural rules of so-called simple shape to the more general class of analytic structural rules (cf.\ \cite{greco2018unified}, Definition 4) in any LE-signature. \end{enumerate} The contributions of the present paper include: \begin{enumerate} \item the proof of semantic cut elimination for the display calculus $\mathrm{D.LE}$ associated with the basic normal LE-logic in any normal LE-signature; \item the transfer of the cut elimination result to extensions of $\mathrm{D.LE}$ with analytic structural rules; \item the finite model property for $\mathrm{D.LE}$ and for extensions of $\mathrm{D.LE}$ with analytic structural rules satisfying certain additional properties. \end{enumerate} We also discuss how these results recapture the semantic cut elimination results in \cite{ciabattoni2012algebraic} and apply in a modular way to a range of logics which includes the basic epistemic logic of categories and its analytic extensions, the full Lambek calculus and its analytic extensions, the Lambek-Grishin calculus and its analytic extensions, and orthologic.